The calculation of sodium deficit is necessary when aiming to keep the patient in the state of optimal electrolyte balance.

-Sodium deficit is the quantity of sodium missing from the patient's organism in the state of hyponatremia, expressed in millimoles (mmol).
+Sodium deficit is the quantity of sodium missing from the patient's body in the state of hyponatremia, expressed in millimoles (mmol).

-During the fluid supplementation, electrolytes in the patient's blood serum should be tested frequently.
+During fluid supplementation, you should frequently test electrolytes in the patient's blood serum.
 Note that in the state of hyperglycemia, the sodium measurements can be distorted.
 Use the sodium correction calculator if your patient's blood sugar is high.

 What's the sodium deficit formula?

-The sodium deficit is calculated using this equation:
+We calculate the sodium deficit using this equation:

-desired_sodium- the aimed sodium concentration, usually it's 140 mEq/L.
+desired_sodium– Target sodium concentration, usually it's 140 mEq/L; and

-serum_sodium- the measured level of sodium concentration in the patient's blood serum.
+serum_sodium– Measured level of sodium concentration in the patient's blood serum.